MomsFriendlyDevCo/angular-ui-history/README.md

 ```

-A demo is also available.
-To use this [follow the instructions in the demo directory](./demo/README.md).
+A demo is also available in the source code - see [follow the instructions in the demo directory](./demo/README.md).

 API